mathjax/MathJax-docs/options/accessibility.rst

 .. _explorer-flame:
 .. describe:: flame: false

-   This flag switches on the Flame highligher, which permanently highlights collapsible sub-expressions, with successively darkening background for nested collapsible expressions.
+   This flag switches on the Flame highlighter, which permanently highlights collapsible sub-expressions, with successively darkening background for nested collapsible expressions.